Dushivam/BlogApiProject/README.md

 - **Microsoft.EntityFrameworkCore.Sqlite**: Provides SQLite support for Entity Framework Core, enabling the API to use SQLite as its database.

-- **Microsoft.EntityFrameworkCore.Tools**: Adds tools for working with Entity Framework Core in the CLI, such as generating migrations and updating the database.
+- **Microsoft.EntityFrameworkCore.Tools**: Provides CLI tools for managing database migrations and updates.

-- **Serilog.AspNetCore**: Integrates Serilog for structured logging within the ASP.NET Core application, providing detailed logs for actions and errors.
+- **Serilog.AspNetCore**: Integrates Serilog for structured logging within the ASP.NET Core application.

 - **Serilog.Sinks.Console**: Enables logging to the console, making it easy to view logs while the application is running.

-- **Serilog.Sinks.File**: Allows logs to be written to a file, creating a persistent record of actions and errors for later analysis.
+- **Serilog.Sinks.File**: Allows logs to be written to a file, creating a persistent record for later analysis.

 - **Swashbuckle.AspNetCore**: Adds Swagger support to auto-generate API documentation and create an interactive UI for testing API endpoints.

-- **xUnit and Moq**: A popular testing frameworks for .NET, used to create unit tests for the project to ensure code reliability and functionality.
+- **xUnit and Moq**: Provides a testing framework and mocking capabilities to ensure reliable and well-tested code.

-C:\Users\DJAIPALSINGH\.nuget\packages\nswag.annotations\14.1.0\
-C:\Users\DJAIPALSINGH\.nuget\packages\nswag.aspnetcore\14.1.0\
+- **NSwag.Annotations**: Adds Swagger-specific annotations for additional control over API documentation.

 ---

 ## ➕ Additional Features